-"This is a parade," cried he, "which does one good; it gives such an elegance to misfortune!
-Another day I will do the same; I will sit in my library, in my nightcap and powdering gown, and give as much trouble as I can,-or perhaps I may defer it till Kitty runs away."
+'This is a parade,' he cried, 'which does one good; it gives such an elegance to misfortune!
+Another day I will do the same; I will sit in my library, in my nightcap and powdering gown, and give as much trouble as I can; or, perhaps, I may defer it till Kitty runs away.'

-"I am not going to run away, papa," said Kitty, fretfully.
-"If I should ever go to Brighton, I would behave better than Lydia."
+'I am not going to run away, papa,' said Kitty fretfully.
+'If I should ever go to Brighton, I would behave better than Lydia.'

-"You go to Brighton!
-I would not trust you so near it as Eastbourne, for fifty pounds!
-No, Kitty, I have at least learnt to be cautious, and you will feel the effects of it.
-No officer is ever to enter my house again, nor even to pass through the village.
+'You go to Brighton.
+I would not trust you so near it as Eastbourne for fifty pounds!
+No, Kitty, I have at last learnt to be cautious, and you will feel the effects of it.
+No officer is ever to enter into my house again, nor even to pass through the village.
 Balls will be absolutely prohibited, unless you stand up with one of your sisters.
-And you are never to stir out of doors, till you can prove that you have spent ten minutes of every day in a rational manner."
+And you are never to stir out of doors till you can prove that you have spent ten minutes of every day in a rational manner.'